 Status of the student who has completed all or a substantial portion of the curriculum and has successfully passed either the culminating examination (comprehensive exams for master's and Ed.S. students or preliminary exams of doctoral students).
 Advancement to candidacy is recognition that the student is prepared to commence the thesis or dissertation research.
 For non-thesis students it verifies that the student has completed all degree requirements and is eligible for graduation.
 Advancement forms are submitted to the College of Graduate Studies by the director of the graduate program and identifies the members of the thesis or dissertation committee.

-A student may seek reversal of academic suspension, for cause, by petitioning the Suspension Appeals Committee of the Graduate Council.
-Appeal forms are available online.
-Academic Suspension Appeal Form
+A student may seek reversal of academic suspension, for cause, by petitioning his/her graduate academic program.

 Graduate students have the right to appeal for cause any decision affecting their academic standing as a graduate student.
 Cause excludes grade appeals, which are under the purview of the MTSU Grade Appeal Committee.
 The Suspension Appeals Committee of the Graduate Council is an ad hoc committee reporting to the dean of the College of Graduate Studies.
 The committee is convened at the discretion of the dean of the College of Graduate Studies.